mmul-it/training/Building-Castles/DevSecOps-Pipeline-SonarQube.md

 # Lab | Install SonarQube and integrate it inside a GitLab pipeline

+In this lab you will launch SonarQube container and integrate it inside the GitLab CI pipeline.

 ## Launch SonarQube

 Launch the SonarQube instance using the `sonarqube:latest` container image,